ofallonlabs/saeedmirshekari/_src/blog/best-data-science-team-structures-for-success-centralized-decentralized-and-hybrid-models-1.md

 ---
 layout: blog_base.njk
-title: "The Best Data Science Team Structures for Success: Centralized, Decentralized, and Hybrid Models"
+title: "The Best Data Science Team Structures"
 description: This article provides an overview of data science team structures, including centralized, decentralized, and hybrid models.
 It also outlines best practices for building a successful data science team.
-For further reading, explore external resources to deepen your understanding and improve the effectiveness of your data science initiatives.
-meta_title: "Best Data Science Team Structures for Success: Centralized, Decentralized, and Hybrid Models"
+meta_title: "Best Data Science Team Structures"
 meta_description: This article provides an overview of data science team structures, including centralized, decentralized, and hybrid models.
 It also outlines best practices for building a successful data science team.
-For further reading, explore external resources to deepen your understanding and improve the effectiveness of your data science initiatives.
 author: Saeed Mirshekari
 date: 2024-06-26T14:39:55.455Z
 tags: